September 22, 2022

 One reason: many focus too much on inbound recruiting and not enough on diversity sourcing.

-If this is what it’s like in your organization, then continue reading to learn how to source candidates for better diversity.
+If this is what it’s like in your organization, then continue reading to learn how to source candidates with diversity, equity, and inclusion in mind.

 Hiring a diverse workforce goes beyond relying on inclusive job descriptions and job boards to deliver diverse applicants to your pipeline.
 Those things are a great start, but to truly expand representation, you need to actively recruit diverse candidates and let them know you’re interested in them!